top of page

 Behavioral Health Coordinator

 Timothy ("Tim") Fayette joined the FDRHPO team as Behavioral Health Coordinator in 2023.
-In this role, Tim helps facilitate the Behavioral Health Committee and takes on the organization’s behavioral health initiatives, namely the SAMHSA/Mental Health Awareness Training grant deliverables, including Mental Health First Aid trainings for youth, adults, and fire/EMS providers.
+In this role, Tim helps facilitate the Behavioral Health Committee and takes on the organization’s behavioral health initiatives, namely the SAMHSA/Mental Health Awareness Training grant deliverables, including Mental Health First Aid trainings for youth and adults, and QPR.

 Prior to joining FDRHPO, Tim worked at the Victim’s Assistance Center as Outreach Coordinator/Advocate.
 While he has been trained in mental health, addiction, and victim advocacy, he is also a certified "Getting Ahead" facilitator and "Bridges Out of Poverty" trainer.